-A lot of traffic means the script or code will execute multiple number of times, sometimes – concurrently even!
-For this server needs to be capable enough to handle high amount of requests simultaneously.
+A lot of traffic means the script or code will execute multiple times, sometimes – concurrently even!
+This server needs to be capable enough to handle a high amount of requests simultaneously.
 It should not restrict your web application from executing processes.
 All this can never be possible in a shared hosting environment.

-Your selection should be based on following features:
+Your selection should be based on the following features:

 - RAM: High capacity RAM of around 128 GB is required for at least 15000 – 25000 visitors simultaneously.
 If RAM consumption is very high and your RAM configuration is not very high then your site will not open fast or it might not even open!

 For this type of specific requirement, you should only and only go for SSD.
-SSD are far more better than HDD in speed.
+SSD is far better than HDD in speed.

 - Leased Line Connection: If the internet speed of your Dedicated Server will not be at least above 40Mbps.

-The topper of internet speed is USA.
+The topper of internet speed in the USA.
 The following image shows this data where the highest speed measured by pcmag.com is 67 Mbps in Kansas city.
 With only fast speed your server will be able to serve your files to the clients.

-These were the four very basic parameters to decide that what you should go for.
+These were the four very basic parameters to decide what you should go for.